At the end of my post yesterday about the heart suncatchers, I promised to share what else we’ve done so far with the light table.

 However, while these translucent legos look great, my kids got frustrated with them quickly, saying they didn’t stick together well the way their other legos did.

-Anything you would add to this list?
+Any light table toys or tools you would add to this list?
 Either products or ideas to try out on the table?
 Or those you’ve tried but would recommend others take a pass on?

 This post contains affiliate links.